 In a study that looks at some of the gloomiest climate model predictions, scientists at Purdue University, Utah State and Southern Oregon University see massive losses for the premium wine industry.
 One of the study's authors, Dr. Noah Diffenbaugh.

 NOAH DIFFENBAUGH: We project potentially an 81 percent reduction in total premium wine production.

 KENNEDY: That's because, Diffenbaugh says, global warming means more super hot days.
 He says to escape that heat, premium wine growers will have to move their vineyards to higher elevations.

 California makes up about 92 percent of the entire U.S. wine industry.
 And in California, more than 90 of the profit is in premium wines.

 It's not the first time wine grapes have fallen victim to climate change.
 About 1000 years ago, during what's known as the Medieval War Period, farmers grew wine grapes in southern England.
 Those vineyards later died out during a cooler period climatologists call the Little Ice Age.
 But Diffenbaugh says despite the names, climate fluctuations back then were much less than they are now.

-Dr. JOHN CHRISTIE (University of Alabama): The models tend to warm up the planet more than what we see in the actual data, so I think the models are over-projecting what changes might occur.
+JOHN CHRISTY: The models tend to warm up the planet more than what we see in the actual data, so I think the models are over-projecting what changes might occur.